 Feed Red Rubin basil plants two or three times during active growth.
 Pinch the central stem when the seedlings are about 6 inches (15 cm.) tall to promote bushy growth.
 Remove flower spikes regularly.

-Note that Red Rubin basil declines once temperatures drop to about 50 F. (10 C.).
+Note that Red Rubin basil declines once temperatures drop to about 50 degrees F. (10 C.).